 To end the free-ridership series, surveyors asked respondents who had purchased equipment about the efficiency level of equipment they would have purchased in the absence of the program.
 Respondents reported what equipment they would have purchased if support from the program had not been available.

-Table 4-1Table 4-1 shows the results of the efficiency questions.
+Table 4-1 shows the results of the efficiency questions.
 Of respondents who indicated they would have purchased something without the program, 38% reported that they would have purchased LED equipment, and 62% said they would have purchased non-LED equipment or something not listed (nothing and refused removed).
+Respondents that purchased screw-based lighting were not asked about alternative efficiencies since there is no intermediate technology (ex: CFL) with any significant market share.

 Table 4-1.
 Decision on efficiency of lighting products installed in the absence of program support